-This command copies the contents of the scratchpad T_H , T_L and configuration registers (bytes 2, 3, and 4) to EEPROM.
-If the device is being used in parasite power mode, within $10\mu s$ (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the PARASITE POWER section.
+This command copies the contents of the scratchpad $T_H$ , $T_L$ and configuration registers (bytes 2, 3, and 4) to EEPROM.
+If the device is being used in parasite power mode, within 10 $\mu$ s (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the POWERING THE DS1822 section.

-RECALL E2 [B8h]
+RECALL E [B8h]

-This command recalls the alarm trigger values (T_H and T_L) and configuration data from EEPROM and places the data in bytes 2, 3, and 4, respectively, in the scratchpad memory.
-The master device can issue "read-time slots" (see the 1-WIRE BUS SYSTEM section) following the Recall E^2 command and the DS1822-PAR will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+This command recalls the alarm trigger values ( $T_H$ and $T_L$ ) and configuration data from EEPROM and places the data in bytes 2, 3, and 4, respectively, in the scratchpad memory.
+The master device can issue read time slots following the Recall $E^2$ command and the DS1822 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
 The recall operation happens automatically at power-up, so valid data is available in the scratchpad as soon as power is applied to the device.